The South Yorkshire man behind Tony Bellew's rise to the top

 He was the architect of Tony Bellew’s stoppage win over David Haye at London’s 02 Arena.

-Coldwell and his man were helped by a dramatic Achilles injury which left Haye hobbling and virtually immobile for much of the fight.
+Coldwell and his man were helped by a dramatic Achilles injury which left him hobbling and virtually immobile for most of the fight.

 Haye bravely fought on before being punched through the ropes in the 11th round.

 Coldwell, a former Sheffield Ingle boxer, leaped into the ring to embrace Bellew at the end.